otonashi-labs/chatgpt-wrapped/README.md

 Analyze your ChatGPT history **locally** with industrial-grade LLM metadata extraction and generate a feature rich, interactive dashboard.
 The pipeline leaves you with a rich metadata layer for every conversation, ready for your own experiments or search engines.

-An obfuscated [example dashboard](wrapped_example.html) is included in the repository.
-Note that GitHub does not render HTML files directly; for the full interactive experience, it is recommended to view it locally.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.10%2B-blue.svg)
 ![Frontend](https://img.shields.io/badge/frontend-Bun%2BTypeScript-green.svg)